MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 smaller chunks.

 Blobs are stored for a certain number of *epochs*, as specified at the time they were stored.
 Walrus storage nodes ensure that within these epochs a read succeeds.
-The Walrus Devnet only uses a single epoch today, and blobs uploaded will be available in that single epoch (until the Devnet is wiped).
-Future devnets may span across multiple epochs.
+The current Testnet uses a short epoch duration of one day for testing purposes, but Mainnet epochs are likely to be longer such as many weeks each.

 ## Read